postcss/postcss/README.md

 mixins, statements and compile it to CSS.
 Compass, nib and other mixins libraries use this languages to work with prefixes, sprites and inline images.

-But Sass and Stylus languages was created to be syntax-sugar for CSS.
+But Sass and Stylus languages were created to be syntax-sugar for CSS.
 Writing really complicated programs on preporcessor languages is very difficult.
 [Autoprefixer] is totally impossible on Sass.

-With PostCSS you can work with CSS by comfort and powerful JS or CoffeeScript.
+With PostCSS you can work with CSS with comfort and power of JS or CoffeeScript.
 You can do really magic things with wide range of [npm] libraries.

-But postprocessors are not a enemy for preprocessors.
-Sass and Stylus is still best way to add reability and some sugar to CSS syntax.
+But postprocessors are not enemies for preprocessors.
+Sass and Stylus is still best way to add readability and some sugar to CSS syntax.
 You can easily combine preprocessors and postprocessors.

 [Autoprefixer]: https://github.com/ai/autoprefixer